ilmanzo/ilmanzo.github.com/content/post/testing_a_microsd_card.md

 I just found a *very* cheap SD card on an online store and since I know that [there are some fake around](https://iboysoft.com/sd-card-recovery/fake-sd-card.html), I wanted to quickly test if its size and speed respect the specs.

-edit: a kind reader noticed me that [The F3 tools](https://fight-flash-fraud.readthedocs.io/en/latest/introduction.html) are a perfect fit for the same task and that's right; if you want to follow a manual path and learn something in the journey, continue reading...
+Edit: after first publish, a kind reader noticed me that [The F3 tools](https://fight-flash-fraud.readthedocs.io/en/latest/introduction.html) are a perfect fit for the same task and that's right; if you want to follow a manual path and learn something in the journey, continue reading...

 ## ✍️ The write test